WebAhead/client-token-auth/README.md

 ## Part 4: logging out

 Authenticating with tokens is _stateless_.
 This means we don't store anything about who is logged in or where in our database.
-All our server knows is whether the token is receives is valid and has not expired.
+All our server knows is whether the token it receives is valid and has not expired.

 So there's no way to stop a token being valid once it's been issued.
 The _server_ can't log people out—all we can do is remove the token on the client so the UI forces the user to type their password in again.